 Mycelium presents readers with an “interplanetary and inter-civilisational thriller” also accessible to those who are not sci-fi enthusiasts.

-The plot takes place on our planet a few centuries from now, where humans have survived only due to the technological achievements of the Össeans, an ancient theocratic alien civilisation.
-The two groups co-exist on Earth; however, the Össeans have brought more than just new technologies – a fundamental part of their culture is an ideology based on fanatical devotion, mysticism and sacred drugs, which is slowly spreading throughout the human population.
-This sets the stage for a deeply allegorical story about the current state of the western world, clashes of cultures, xenophobia and power.
+The story takes place on our planet a few centuries from now.
+Humans have survived only thanks to the technological achievements of the ancient, alien, theocratic civilization of the Össeans.
+Humans and Össeans co-exist on Earth; however, the Össeans have brought more than just new technologies – their culture is founded upon on fanatical devotion, mysticism and sacred drugs, and it is slowly spreading through the human population.
+This sets the stage for an intense allegory of our contemporary western world’s culture clashes, power imbalances and xenophobia.
 Because of Mycelium’s profound and often unsettling insights, and the psychological complexity of the narrative, critics have compared it to Orson Scott Card’s classic Ender’s Game.
-While never short on action, like all great science fiction, the saga’s most significant conflicts are battles of ideas.
+While never short on action, as in all great science fiction, the most significant conflicts in Kadlečková’s saga are battles of ideas.

-“Kadlečková enthusiastically enters into the minds of her heroes; at key moments she literally grills them before the eyes of the reader.
-As if you were watching a scene from a Quentin Tarantino film.
-When reading you will struggle to catch your breath and experience an intensive feeling of empathy with the book’s heroes.
-And all this despite the fact that you will not encounter an unequivocally positive character.”
+“Kadlečková enters enthusiastically into the minds of her heroes; at key moments she grills them before the eyes of the reader.
+It’s as if you were watching a scene from a Quentin Tarantino film.
+When reading, you will struggle to catch your breath, and experience an intense feeling of empathy with the book’s heroes.
+And all this despite the fact that you will not encounter one unequivocally positive character.”

 “You don’t know how to kill,’ said Össean.
 ‘You would be glad to avoid it.
 You are agreeing to it now because you think that when my back is turned you can ask those two for help.
 You think that if you confide in them, that will rid you of your responsibility.
 But be aware of the fact that if you warn them, you will lose the chance to discreetly carry out what you have to.
 You will not be rid of your responsibility as you hope, only the opportunity to choose.
 And then you will die with them.’
 He fell silent. ’So don’t be rash,’ he added. ’I’ll send you the code which allows you to bypass the ship’s safety systems.
 When you enter it onto the plasmodial keypad, the transfer chamber will open on both sides regardless of whether there is air in the cabin.
 The vacuum will pull both passengers into space.
 It’s a clean way of doing it.
 There is no dirty work afterwards — no removal of bodies or washing away the blood.
 All we ask of you is a few minutes of inconvenience.”